 Multiple doses of the vaccine expose our immune systems to more of the viral proteins, giving it the chance to develop more antibodies and protection.
 The immunity takes time to develop.
 Researchers believe that 10 days after the first dose, patients develop about immunity that is 52% effective.
-About a month after receiving their second dose, immunity can reach 94%.
+About a month after receiving their second dose, immunity can reach 94% against the original strain of SARS-CoV-2.
 A similar strategy is used for other vaccines, like Shingrix, developed to prevent shingles.

 How does the FDA decide if a side effect is severe?

 The FDA has a toxicity grading scale to rate adverse events related to preventive vaccines.
 It ranks both local events (like injection site pain) and systemic events (like fever and nausea) as mild (Grade 1), moderate (Grade 2), severe (Grade 3) or life- threatening (Grade 4.)
 Several effects, like pain at the injection site, headache, fatigue and nausea, are considered Grade 1 if they do not interfere with your activity at all.
 If side effects do prevent you from doing ordinary tasks, they may be designated Grades 2 or 3.
 If the symptoms cause you to go to the emergency room for treatment, they are Grade 4.

 The most common side effects for all three vaccines — headache, fatigue, fever, chills and muscle and joint pain — are more common and intense than those for the flu shot, for example.
 And the side effects caused by the COVID-19 vaccine tend to be worse after the second shot than the first.